 The missing link

 In order for insulin (or other hormones) to produce its effects, it must interact with specific receptors on the surface of cells.
-However there does not appear to be any insulin receptors on lamellar cells which in the past, has left scientists confused about how large spikes in insulin might cause laminitis.
+However there appears to be very few or no insulin receptors on lamellar cells which in the past, has left scientists confused about how large spikes in insulin might cause laminitis.

-Although lamellar cells do not appear to have insulin receptors on them, they do have receptors for a similar hormone called insulin-like growth factor 1 (IGF-1).
+Although lamellar cells do not appear to have insulin receptors on them, they do have receptors for a hormone called insulin-like growth factor 1 (IGF-1).
 In a recently published study, researchers incubated lamellar cells with increasing concentrations of insulin.
-Not only did they find that that high concentrations of insulin stimulated IGF-1 receptor cells to multiply, this effect could be prevented by using an antibody that specifically blocks only IGF-1 receptors.
+Not only did they find that that high concentrations of insulin caused a cross reaction with IGF-1 receptor cells, this effect could be prevented by using an antibody that specifically blocks only IGF-1 receptors.